elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/adding_interaction.md

 In other words, we're adding `15` to the `characterPositionX` value every time we press the right arrow key on the keyboard.
 And the `_` part of the `case` expression allows us to handle all other scenarios (any other key presses).
-And we'll make no change to the model when any other key than the right arrow is being pressed.
+We'll make no change to the model when any other key than the right arrow is pressed.

 One of the reasons that Elm is such a strong language and offers so many guarantees is that it forces us to account for all possibilities.
 So when we